 … You have more time to spend in the city.

-While our first trip to Budapest was for three days and it is definitely worth the visit even on a short timeframe, we left feeling like we had barely scratched the surface of the city.
+While our first trip to Budapest lasted only 3 days, and it is definitely worth the visit even on a short timeframe, we left feeling like we had barely scratched the surface of the city.

-Contrarily, after four days in Prague, we left feeling like while we certainly weren’t experts on the city and hadn’t gotten off the beaten path, we had covered the tourist highlights pretty thoroughly.
+Contrarily, after spending 4 days in Prague, we left feeling like while we certainly weren’t experts on the city and hadn’t gotten off the beaten path, we had covered the tourist highlights pretty thoroughly.

 … You want to try out the thermal baths, ruin bars, and cafes.